Jasonspd/CV/README.md

 - Full Stack Graduate Web Developer (Jan 2015 - Nov 2015)
 - 8-Week Intensive Web Development Course (Jan 2015 - Mar 2015)
 - Freelance developer working on MVPs and private projects (Mar 2015 - August 2015)
-- Selected for an eight week competitive web development course.
 - Learned JavaScript and how to build web applications using NodeJS.
 - Every week was a new project and/or a new framework, to develop constant learning.
 - A further 8 weeks were spent working on commercial MVPs for real clients.